TheCEDL/homework1/README.md

 ## Confience-driven Scheme
 Given the constructed undirected graph G, they tried several schemes to update all nodes in a graph in the experiments, including the BFS,DFS and Confidence-Driven Search (CDS).
 They find that the CDS achieves better performance.

 Given the top convolutional feature maps, the 1 × 1 convolutional filters can be used to generate the initial confidence maps with regard to each semantic label.
 Then the confidence of each superpixel for each label is computed by averaging the confidences of its contained pixels, and the label with highest confidence could be assigned to the superpixel.

 Among all the foreground superpixels (i.e., assigned to any semantic part label), the node updating sequence can be determined by ranking all the superpixel nodes according to the confidences of their assigned labels.
 The ones with higher confidences will be updated first.
 If two nodes have the same confidence score, the spatially left one will be first updated.

-**The CDS scheme can provide a  more reliable updating sequence for better semantic reasoning, since the earlier nodes in the updated sequence belong to  ｓｏsome important semantic parts with higher confidence and their visual features may be more reliable for message passing.**
+**The CDS scheme can provide a  more reliable updating sequence for better semantic reasoning, since the earlier nodes in the updated sequence belong to some important semantic parts with higher confidence and their visual features may be more reliable for message passing.**

 ## Averaged Hidden States for Neighboring Nodes
 In adaptive updating scheme, when they want to update a specific node,some of its neighboring nodes have already been updated while others may have not.
-Thus, they use a visit flag qj to indicate whether the graph node vj has been updated, where qj is set as 1 if updated.
-They use the updated hidden states hj,t+1 for the visited nodes and the previous states hj,t for the unvisited nodes, and then compute the hidden states h i,t of node vi by  averaging the hidden states of neighboring nodes.
+Thus, they use a visit flag q<sub>j</sub> to indicate whether the graph node v<sub>j</sub> has been updated, where q<sub>j</sub> is set as 1 if updated.
+They use the updated hidden states h<sub>j,t+1</sub> for the visited nodes and the previous states h<sub>j,t</sub> for the unvisited nodes, and then compute the hidden states h<sub>i,t</sub> of node v<sub>i</sub> by  averaging the hidden states of neighboring nodes.

 ![alt text](https://github.com/Tommy-Liu/homework1/blob/master/equ1.PNG)